-Reserves Committee
+Reserves & Underwriting Committee

-The role of the Reserves Committee is to ensure that AIG UK maintains reasonable and adequate technical reserves and to oversee and manage all forms of reserving risk assumed or accepted by AIG UK.
-The Reserves Committee is part of the second line of defence.
-The Reserves Committee is composed of at least three of the Independent Non-Executive Directors, the CEO, the CRO, the CFO, the Chief Actuary, the Head of Claims and representatives from the Product lines.
+The role of the Reserves & Underwriting Committee is to ensure that AIG UK maintains reasonable and adequate technical reserves and to oversee and manage all forms of reserving risk assumed or accepted by AIG UK.
+The Reserves & Underwriting Committee is part of the second line of defence.
+The Reserves & Underwriting Committee is composed of at least three of the Independent Non-Executive Directors, the CEO, the CRO, the CFO, the Chief Actuary, the Head of Claims and representatives from the Product lines.
 Standing attendees include the Head of Internal Audit.
-The Reserves Committee chair reports to the Board via a summary report that highlights material issues which the Committee considers should be escalated for the Board's attention or action.
+The Reserves & Underwriting Committee chair provides a verbal summary report to the Board on key discussions and actions of the BRC.